code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-hello-world-example.md

 We also declare a dependency on `spring-batch-test`.
 This library contains some helper classes that will help test our batch job.

 In the plugins section, we define the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html){:target="_blank"}: `spring-boot-maven-plugin`.
-This allows us to build a single, runnable "uber-jar" which is a convenient way to execute and transport our code.
+This allows us to build a single, runnable "uber-jar".
+This is a convenient way to execute and transport our code.
 Also, the plugin allows us to start the example via a Maven command.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>